BrownCAB/CalahBrownPortfolio/README.md

-# <Horiseon>
+# <CalahBrownPortfolio>

 ## Description
-Based on the User Story
+Based on the User Story I am an employer looking at potential employee deployed portfolio.

-This project is going to challenge my HTML and CSS knowledge and command line capabilites
+This project is going to challenge my advance CSS knowledge.
+That being said it is one thing to create responsive website and it another using flexboxes to do it.
+This was a obstacle for me especially combining it with images text and making it responsive.

-I am going solve the lack of accessibilty website and optimization for the web.

-I relearned the fundamentals of web developement that is HTML, CSS, attribute configurations (ie Color and Fonts), HTML elements, CSS selectors, CSS Box Model and file Configuration with Git Bash.
+I am tried to create responsive website using some concepts we learned during Advance CSS section.

+I learned the fundamentals of a responsive web development like the use flexbox, CSS Resets, Typography styling, Pseudo classes and elements.

 ## Installation
-1. Clone starter code from external link provided.
-2. Refactor the code to meet the Acceptance Cretia.
-3. Create a new repo and Github, clone to computer and move/save the refactored code into the new directory.
+1. Create a local repo with essential documents needed to create a Portfolio (i.e. HTML, CSS, other assets.
+2. Add, Commit, and Push Repo to Github.
-4. Full fill the grading requirements.
+4. Full fill the acceptances criteria grading requirements.
 5. Follow the instrucations to submit the Challenge for review.

 ## Usage